We Are Here 24/7! Call Now!

 - Employment-based immigration;

 - Criminal cases.

 There is no need for you to bear the weight alone.
-Allow us to assist you in entering the United States!
+Allow us to assist you with comprehensive legal advice in entering the United States!

 What is Humanitarian Parole?

 Humanitarian parole is an avenue for a foreign national to legally enter the US for emergency circumstances or urgent humanitarian reason and stay for a certain period.
 This is typically used by individuals who cannot get any type of visa or is inadmissible for a reason to enter the country.

 The United States Citizenship and Immigration Services (USCIS) is the agency that grants parole.
 The USCIS will determine the period of stay for the purpose of getting parole.